junxit/us-congress-bills-117/metadata.md

 - 2022-04-05 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-04-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 6 (Roll no. 111). (text: 4/4/2022 CR H4134-4135)
 - 2022-04-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 6 (Roll no. 111).(text: 4/4/2022 CR H4134-4135)
+- 2022-04-06 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.